Best Ping Irons 2025: we test the clubs from golf’s most forgiving brand

 7-Iron loft: | 33º |

-It's really important to not get dragged into thinking the Blueprint S is Ping’s forged cavity back model for club golfers, it really isn’t.
+It's really important not to get dragged into thinking the Blueprint S is Ping’s forged cavity back model for club golfers; it really isn’t.

-A 33° 7-iron loft and low-launching True Temper Dynamic Gold 120 stock shafts should spell that out loud and clear, as both help position this model very much as one of the best players irons of 2024.
+A 33° 7-iron loft and low-launching True Temper Dynamic Gold 120 stock shafts should spell that out loud and clear, as both help position this model very much as one of the best players irons of 2025.

 The big question I see decent players encountering this year is the choice between the Blueprint S and the Ping i230, both of which target the players’ iron arena.

 Our data has the Blueprint a few yards out in front for carry distance, a number which could easily be reversed on another day’s testing.
-My gut feeling is decisions will ultimately come down to how much premium you put on playing forged irons, and how sensitive you are to price, as the S will set you back £140 more for a seven-piece set.
+Our gut feeling is that decisions will ultimately come down to how much premium you put on playing forged irons, and how sensitive you are to price, as the S will set you back £140 more for a seven-piece set.

-Read our full Ping Blueprint S iron review.
+Read our full Ping Blueprint S iron review

 Pros